Veterans Programming

 Program Overview

-Conservation Legacy launched a robust program for recent-era veterans in 2009 to assist them in transitioning their strong skill sets to civilian purposes through wildland fire management training and experience.
-The Veterans Fire Corps (VFC) was the first of its kind in the country, and Conservation Legacy has since engaged seven other corps to replicate the model to serve more veterans.
+Conservation Legacy launched a robust program for recent-era Veterans in 2009 to assist them in transitioning their strong skillsets to civilian purposes through wildland fire management training and experience.
+The Veterans Fire Corps (VFC) was the first of its kind in the country, and Conservation Legacy has since engaged seven other corps to replicate the model to serve more Veterans.

-The Veterans Fire Corps (VFC) engages recent era veterans on priority hazardous fuels and prescribed burn projects while developing the next generation of wildland firefighters.
+The Veterans Fire Corps (VFC) engages recent-era Veterans on priority hazardous fuels and prescribed burn projects while developing the next generation of wildland firefighters.
 The VFC successfully addresses two needs 1) veterans who need a way to transition from military to civilian service and 2) land management agencies who need highly qualified and well trained employees.

 Veterans Fire Corps crews aid our National Forests in critical fuels reduction projects that are often not completed due to lack of funding and resources being diverted to fire suppression activities.
 Reducing fuels is critical to the long-term health of our forests and mitigating catastrophic wild fires, with the critical benefit of protecting local communities and improving overall forest health.